Party for Socialism and Liberation: ANSWER Coalition

 When ANSWER was founded, many of ANSWER's lead organizers were members of the Workers World Party (WWP) and its International Action Center, such as Brian Becker.
 Many of these founders later created PSL.

 After PSL split from the WWP, ANSWER became more tightly tied to PSL than to WWP.
 ANSWER's National Coordinator is Brian Becker, a PSL co-founder who said "we do a great deal of work through" ANSWER.
 The New Republic described ANSWER as a PSL "front group", and the two have significant financial overlap.

 BreakThrough News

 PSL leadership are closely involved with BreakThrough News (BTN).
 In 2023, BTN's anchors were PSL co-founders Brian Becker and Eugene Puryear, and Rania Khalek; its editor-in-chief was PSL central committee member Ben Becker; and its secretary was Claudia De la Cruz.
 BTN works closely with Tricontinental Institute for Social Research and has often hosted Tricontinental founder Vijay Prashad.

 The People's Forum

-PSL leadership are closely involved with The People's Forum, an event space in NYC, which hosts the BreakThrough News studio.
+PSL leadership are closely involved with The People's Forum, an event space in New York City, which hosts the BreakThrough News studio.
 People's Forum was directed by Claudia De la Cruz and funded by Neville Singham.
+In 2024, De la Cruz ran as the PSL's candidate for President of the United States.
+In April 2025, Senate Judiciary Committee Chairman Chuck Grassley asked Pam Bondi and Kash Patel to assess whether The People's Forum and Code Pink should register under the Foreign Agents Registration Act due to their alleged connections to the CCP because of their relationship with Neville Roy Singham.